 Michiganders living in condominiums and homeowners associations have been subject to some form of a stay-at-home order since March 24, 2020 due to COVID-19.
 However, Governor Gretchen Whitmer has started reopening portions of Northern Michigan, and it is expected that the restrictions on recreational facilities in community associations throughout Michigan will be relaxed in the near future.
 However, at the present time, recreational facilities, such as gyms, fitness centers, recreation centers, indoor sports facilities, indoor exercise facilities and exercise studios, remain closed until at least June 12, 2020, pursuant to Executive Order 2020-69 , Executive Order 2020-96 and Executive Order 2020-100.
+Some local governments have also ordered that pools remain closed indefinitely or for the entire summer season.
 Accordingly, this article will address the risks and steps for minimizing potential liability that a community association must consider when deciding whether to reopen recreational facilities as stay-at-home restrictions are lifted.

 What are the risks that HOA’s must evaluate with respect to coronavirus when deciding whether to reopen recreational facilities?

 Health and Safety Concerns